 Leonardo Trasande

-Associated Faculty, NYU Wagner; Professor, NYU School of Medicine
+Associated Faculty, NYU Wagner; Professor of Pediatrics, NYU School of Medicine

 Leonardo Trasande, MD, MPP is an internationally renowned leader in children’s environmental health.
 His research focuses on identifying the role of environmental exposures in childhood obesity and cardiovascular risks, and documenting the economic costs for policy makers of failing to prevent diseases of environmental origin in children proactively.
 He also holds appointments in the Wagner School of Public Service and NYU’s College of Global Public Health.
 He is perhaps best known for a series of studies published in Lancet Diabetes and Endocrinology and the Journal of Clinical Endocrinology and Metabolism that document disease costs due to endocrine disrupting chemicals in the US and Europe of $340 billion and €163 billion annually, respectively.